mikkokallio/arc-enabled-sql-poc/AVD.md

 So I got this: Success authenticating to Azure Active Directory.
 Valid domain administrator credentials.
 Validate if the given domain administrator xxx is a member of 'AAD DC Administrators' group.
 "Error: The given domain administrator xxx is not a member of 'AAD DC Administrators' group."

 So trying to fix that now.

+10. Went and added the user to AAD DC Administrators and VM Users.
+Deploying once more!